TiagoBaiao/tools/organise_media/README.md

 ### Run

-    $ python organise_media.py
+    $ python run_organise_media.py

 ### Output

-After running the script, the configured directories to organise, that exist and had files eligible to be organised, should have those files moved to `year/month/` sub-directories within them, according to the file's creation_date.
+After running the script, the configured directories to organise, that exist and had files eligible to be organised, should have those files moved to `year/month/` sub-directories within them, according to the files' creation_date.

-For further visual organisation, when using a file explorer that displays folders ordered alphabetically, the month folder names are prefixed with their respective ordinal number, e.g. `01_January, 02_February, etc...`
+For better accessibility, when using a file explorer that displays folders ordered alphabetically, the month folder names are prefixed with their respective ordinal number, e.g. `01_January, 02_February, etc...`

 As an example, if we start with a folder structure that looks like this: